 All input is in UTF-8 Unicode.
 A number of tools are provided for entering non-ASCII characters, including clickable IPA charts and custom character entry widgets.
 Output defaults to UTF-8 Unicode, but other encodings may be selected.

 The program is largely self-explanatory, but an explanation of how to use it is available on the Help menu.
 Right-clicking over most headings brings up an explanation of the function of that section of the interface.
 Configuration files are explained in the file README_CONFIGURATION included with the distribution.

 For those for whom installing Tcl/Tk is a problem, the following are single-file executables that contain WordGenerator along with the Tcl interpreter and the necessary libraries (but not Iwidgets).
-These are much larger (around 2MB) than the program by itself, so please don't download these unless you need to.

 If you would like to be notified of new releases, subscribe to WordGenerator at Freshmeat.

 WordGenerator should run anywhere that Tcl/Tk runs.
 It is known to run on GNU/Linux, FreeBSD, OpenBSD, Mac OS X, and Microsoft Windows.

 WordGenerator requires not only the basic Tcl/Tk distribution but the math::bignum package, which is a component of Tcllib and, optionally, the Iwidgets library.
 Iwidgets is needed only if you wish to use custom character insertion popups.